The rise of remote work has been proved as a boon to the industries where the workforce is scattered through time zones around the world.

 Managers have to get to grips with new ways of communicating with employees they typically see every day.
 If you still haven’t made your co-workers familiar with the video calls and virtual job shadowing sessions, you need to give a quick start.

-Brief them about lessons to set expectations and help them to improve over the ability to attract future talents.
+Brief them about lessons to set expectations and help them to improve the ability to attract future talents.
 The employees should be aware of their roles and responsibilities.
 Keep them engaged and excited about the work

 Training and upskilling